-This report confirms that the study area was subject to Stage 2 Property Assessment consisting of high-intensity test pit survey at an interval of five (5) metres between individual test pits, test pit survey at an interval of two-and-a half (2.5) metres between individual test pits where required, high intensity pedestrian survey at an interval of five (5) metres between individual transects, pedestrian survey at an interval of two-and-a half (2.5) metres between individual transects where deemed appropriate, and pedestrian survey at an interval of one (1) metre between individual transects as required. on 12, 18, 19 May, 13, 20, 30 September, and 13, 14, 20 October, 2016.
+This report confirms that the study area was subject to Stage 2 Property Assessment by high intensity test pit methodology at a five-metre interval between individual test pits and by test pit survey at a ten metre interval to confirm disturbance on 18-19 July 2018 and 30 July 2019.

 The fieldwork undertaken as a component of this study was conducted according to the archaeological fieldwork standards and guidelines (including weather and lighting conditions).
 Weather conditions were appropriate for the necessary fieldwork required to complete the Stage 2 Property Assessment and to create the documentation appropriate to this study.
-The locations from which photographs were taken and the directions toward which the camera was aimed for each photograph are illustrated in Maps 4 & 5 of this report.
+The locations from which photographs were taken and the directions toward which the camera was aimed for each photograph are illustrated in Maps 5 & 6 of this report.

 Upon completion of the property inspection of the study area, it was determined that select areas would require Stage 2 Property Assessment.